CUBoulderElectricCar/ObjectDetection/README.md

 # ObjectDetection

-Requires multiple libraries to be installed
-Such libraries include OpenCV and TensorFlow
+Requires multiple libraries to be installed such as OpenCV and TensorFlow